Test-Time Adaptation for Visual Document Understanding: : Test-time adaptation for documents

 \subsection{\method objective functions}

 In order to adapt $f_t$ in \method, we propose three objectives to optimize on the unlabeled target data:

-\minisection{Objective I: masked visual language modeling (MVLM).} Inspired by masked language modeling in BERT~\cite{bert} and MVLM used in \cite{layoutlmv2} to perform self-supervised pretraining, we propose to employ MVLM at test time to encourage the model to learn better the text representation of the test data given 2D positions and other text tokens.
+\minisection{Objective I: masked visual language modeling (MVLM).} Inspired by notable success of masked language modeling for NLP in architectures like BERT~\citep{bert}, as well as the success of MVLM in \citep{layoutlmv2} to perform self-supervised pretraining for VDU, we propose to employ MVLM at test time to encourage the model to learn better the text representation of the test data given the 2D positions and other text tokens.
 The intuition behind using this objective for TTA is to enable the target model to learn the language modality of the new data given visual cues and thereby bridging the gap between the different modalities on the target domain.
-To do so, we randomly mask $15\%$ of input text tokens among which $80\%$ are replaced by a special token \texttt{[MASK]} and the remaining tokens are replaced by a random word from the entire vocabulary.
+We randomly mask $15\%$ of input text tokens among which $80\%$ are replaced by a special token \texttt{[MASK]} and the remaining tokens are replaced by a random word from the entire vocabulary.
 The model is then trained to recover the masked tokens while the layout information remains fixed.
 To do so, the output representations of masked tokens from the encoder are fed into a classifier which outputs logits over the whole vocabulary, to minimize the negative log-likelihood of correctly recovering masked text tokens $x^T_m$ given masked image tokens $x^I$ and masked layout $x^B$:

+\minisection{Objective II: self training with pseudo labels.} While optimizing MVLM loss during the adaptation, we also generate pseudo labels for the unlabeled target data in an online way and treat them as ground truth labels to perform supervised learning on the target domain.
+Unlike previous pseudo labeling-based approaches for TTA in image classification which update pseudo labels only after each epoch~\citep{shot,shotpp,ontarget}, we generate pseudo labels per batch aiming to use the latest version of the model for predictions.
+We consider a full epoch to be one training loop where we iterate over the entire dataset batch by batch.
+In addition, unlike prior works, we do not use a clustering mechanism to generate pseudo labels as they will be computationally expensive for documents.
+Instead, we directly use predictions by the model.
+However, simply using all the predictions would lead to noisy pseudo labels.